KcRobin9/MM1-Map-Editor/Setup/SETUP.md

 ### Building your Map

 * *Note*: `MAP_EDITOR_ALPHA_v1.py` contains a Test City, you may find the polygon data by searching for `===TEST_CITY===` in the script (hold `CTRL + F` to search)
 * Next, in VScode (with Blender connected), hold `CTRL + SHIFT + P` and type and search for `Blender: Run Script` and click it.
-The script will now start.
+The script will now start
 * *Only* and *only* when you see a message very similar to this, it means the script has *fully* ran:

 ![Preview](Screenshots//SUCCES_RAN_PYTHON_BLENDER_CODE.png)